HR policies and procedures – why does your department need them?

 When an employee is underperforming, tensions can run high.
 Managers are often unsure of how to handle these situations and morale suffers when it appears that an employee was arbitrarily punished or terminated.

 Instituting clear disciplinary and termination policies can help ensure fair treatment of your employees, instill confidence in managers and keep your company out of court.
-In addition to developing HR guidelines for disciplinary action and termination proceedings, it’s important to create performance improvement plans with measurable goals.
+In addition to developing HR procedures for disciplinary action and termination proceedings, it’s important to create performance improvement plans with measurable goals.